Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions: Methods

 At saturation density, the kinetic part has been set to $E_\mathrm{kin,0}=12\MeV$ and $E_\mathrm{pot,0}=\esym-E_\mathrm{kin,0}$.
 The parameter $\gasy$ was extracted from fits to experimental data of the $p_t$ dependence of the elliptic flow ratio of neutrons over charged particles around mid-rapidity.
-In particular, this results in $\gasy=0.68\pm 0.19$ for $\esym=31$~MeV and $\gasy=0.72\pm 0.19$ for $\esym=34$~MeV, see Fig.~\ref{fig:PNM_constraints} for a comparison with microscopic neutron matter calculations.
-Here, we interpolate $\gasy$ assuming a linear function with $\esym$, where the uncertainty is chosen to be $0.19$ independent of $\esym$.
-We have studied the behavior of $\gasy$ as a function of $S_0$ for two different QMD models (see Fig.~\ref{fig:S0_gammaasy}) and confirmed that the linear interpolation in the $\esym$ range is suitable.
+In particular, this results in $\gasy=0.68\pm 0.19$ for $\esym=31$~MeV and $\gasy=0.72\pm 0.19$ for $\esym=34$~MeV (Extended Data Fig.~\ref{fig:PNM_constraints} for a comparison with microscopic neutron matter calculations).
+Here we interpolate $\gasy$ assuming a linear function with $\esym$, for which the uncertainty is chosen to be $0.19$ independent of $\esym$.
+We have studied the behavior of $\gasy$ as a function of $S_0$ for two different QMD models (Extended Data Fig.~\ref{fig:S0_gammaasy}) and confirmed that the linear interpolation in the $\esym$ range is suitable.